Zefevr/Youtube-clone-app/README.md

 ![css icon](https://github.com/Zefevr/FinalEvaluation/blob/master/dev-icons/css.svg)

 # Youtube-clone app
-> This app is deployed and it can be visit [here](https://youtube-clone-zf.herokuapp.com/)
+> This app is deployed and it can be visited [here](https://youtube-clone-zf.herokuapp.com/)

 ### Getting Started
 Checkout this repo, install dependencies, then start the gulp process with the following: